Frank Sedgman: Amateur

 Sedgman led the Australian Davis Cup team to victory in 1950, 1951, and 1952.
-In a five-year span from 1948 through 1952 Sedgman won 22 Grand Slam titles in singles, doubles, and mixed doubles.
+In a five-year span from 1948 to 1952 Sedgman won 22 Grand Slam titles in singles, doubles, and mixed doubles.
 Sedgman and his partner Ken McGregor were the only men's doubles team to ever win the Grand Slam in a single year—they won all four majors in 1951.
 The following year they also won the first three majors, then, at Forest Hills, were upset by a pick-up team of another Australian, Mervyn Rose, and an American Vic Seixas, denying them eight consecutive Grand Slam victories.
 According to Rose in a 2005 interview, Harry Hopman, the coach of the Australian team, would not talk to him for two months afterwards.

 1945

 Although still playing in the junior events in Australian tournaments in 1945, Sedgman began to enter the men's singles events as well.
 In June, he lost a close match to Jack Harper at the Elsternwick tournament.
 In December, at the Victorian championships, Sedgman beat Noel Kirkby before losing to Adrian Quist.
 Writing in The Melbourne Herald, renowned coach Harry Hopman called Sedgman a "potential champion".
 Hopman also said, "it is about a year ago that I advised him (Sedgman) to go to a gymnasium.
-The work he has done there — about three times a week after his work — has put on a stone in weight and improved him in many ways.
+The work he has done there – about three times a week after his work – has put on a stone in weight and improved him in many ways.
 His legs, wind and stamina are now first class.
 His temperament, too, is good".